Learning non-equilibrium diffusions with Schr\"odinger bridges: from exactly solvable to simulation-free: Experiment details

 \section{Experiment details}

 For (mvOU, BM)-OTFM and IPFP, all computations were carried out by CPU (8x Intel Xeon Gold 6254).
 NLSB and SBIRR computations were accelerated using a single NVIDIA L40S GPU.
+Code is available at \url{https://github.com/zsteve/mvOU_SBP}.